geotrev/undernet/app/docs/forms.md

 ## Disabled States

-Using the `[disabled]` attribute will visually and functionally disable the control.
+Using the `disabled` attribute will visually and functionally disable the control.

-The `disabled` class will visually dim the control, but not disable it functionally.
+The `disabled` class will visually dim the control, but not disable it completely.
 The input must return `false` in JavaScript, have `aria-disabled='true'`, and still receive focus to disable the element in an accessible way.

 <button disabled class="has-no-margin-block-end">Disabled Button</button>